anuragsaraf1912/neetcode150/README.md

 # Neetcode 150 Problems

 ## What is Neetcode 150?
-[Neetcode 150](https://neetcode.io/practice?tab=neetcode150) is a list of 150 essential coding problems designed to help software engineers master data structures, algorithms, and problem-solving skills.
+[Neetcode 150](https://neetcode.io/practice?tab=neetcode150) is a list of 150 coding problems designed to help software engineers understand data structures and algorithms, and improve their problem-solving skills.
 The problems are categorized by topic and difficulty, making it an excellent resource for coding interviews and improving technical skills.

 ---